June 15, 2013

 - Presentations — Give me 40-60 minutes, a podium, and a whiteboard/screen with a digital projector and I will do my darndest to keep a cafetorium full of kids not only awake but enthralled by pictures of me in footy pajamas and tales of inspiration, embarrassment and poisonous snakes.
 Please note: unless contractually obligated to, I will not enter the room to the tune of AC/DC’s Thunderstruck.

-- Readings — I will happily read passages from DWEEB, The Only Ones, and even the soon-to-be-published The Legend of Fiona Loomis.
+- Readings — I will happily read passages from DWEEB, The Only Ones, and even the soon-to-be-published The Riverman.
 These passages may involve humor, intrigue and/or a character named Chet.

 - Q&As — This is always the easiest way to connect with inquisitive students.
 They can ask me almost anything about my books and my life as a writer and I will answer honestly, only occasionally uttering the phrase: “Wouldn’t you like to know, tough guy?”